media-square/nestjs-demo/README.md

 - By default all endpoints are secure (closed to open strategy)
 - It's required to provide an access token to access secure endpoints unless they are marked as `@Public()`
 - Prefer to use node native test runner instead of jest for better performance
+- Just added a few tests for demonstration purposes
+- Bonus: tests are written in typescript